malinlarsson/courses/annotation/2017/practical_session/ExcerciseEvidence.md

 Rna-seq data is in general very useful in annotation projects as the data usually comes from the actual organism you are studying and thus avoids the danger of introducing errors caused by differences in gene structure between your study organism and other species.

-Important remarks to remmenber before starting working with RNA-seq:
+Important remarks to remember before starting working with RNA-seq:
 - Check if RNAseq are paired or not.
 Last generation of sequenced short reads (since 2013) are almost all paired.
 Anyway, it is important to check that information, which will be useful for the tools used in the next steps.
 - Check if RNAseq are stranded.
 Indeed this information will be useful for the tools used in the next steps.
 (In general way we recommend to use stranded RNAseq to avoid transcript fusion during the transcript assembly process.
 That gives more reliable results. )
 - Left / L / forward / 1 are identical meaning.
 It is the same for Right / R /Reverse / 2